Flaykky/ctfRadar/README.md

 # ctfRadar
-cli utility for pentest automatization written in python and c
+cli utility for pentesting automatization written in python and c

 ## features
 - css scanner + tester